 As we already mentioned, $\alpha$-MnTe is a prototype of altermagnetic systems.
-Lifting the band degeneracy in both electronic and magnonic band structure of this material has been reported experimentally very recently~\cite{PhysRevLett.132.036702,PhysRevLett.133.156702}.
-Due to its crystal symmetry, then we expect some Heisenberg exchange interactions exhibit two distinct interaction amplitudes in different directions.
-When considering exchanges up to the 16th n.n. in $\alpha$-MnTe, we find that the 10th n.n. consists of two values, which we label them as $J_{10,a}$ and $J_{10,b}$.
+Partially lifting the band degeneracy in the electronic and magnonic band structure of this material has been experimentally reported very recently~\cite{PhysRevLett.132.036702,PhysRevLett.133.156702}.
+Due to its crystal symmetry, then we expect some Heisenberg exchange interactions will exhibit two distinct interaction amplitudes in different directions.
+When considering exchanges up to the 16th n.n. in $\alpha$-MnTe, we find that the 10th n.n. consists of two values, which we label as $J_{10,a}$ and $J_{10,b}$.
 These two exchange interactions are illustrated in Fig.~\ref{fig:MnTe_Js}(a).
 In the figure, it is evident that the $J_{10,a}$ interaction is stronger than the $J_{10,b}$ interaction, due to the presence of Mn$-$Te bond connections in the $J_{10,a}$ interaction.
 The computed exchange interactions show that $J_{10,a}$ is stronger than $J_{10,b}$, see the inset of Fig.~\ref{fig:MnTe_Js}(b).
-Under pressure, the difference between $J_{10,a}$ and $J_{10,b}$ increases, with $J_{10,a}$ changing from $-0.28$~meV at the ambient pressure to $-0.98$~meV at $15$~GPa, resulting an enhancement of AFM magnon band splitting.
+Under pressure, the difference between $J_{10,a}$ and $J_{10,b}$ increases, with $J_{10,a}$ changing from $-0.28$~meV at ambient pressure to $-0.98$~meV at $15$~GPa, resulting in an enhancement of the AFM magnon band splitting.

-Consistent with a very recent experiment, our calculations indicate that $J_{10,a}$ exhibits an AFM-type sign while $J_{10,b}$ shows an FM-type sign and thus lead to the chiral splitting of AFM magnon bands in altermagnetic $\alpha$-MnTe, shown in the following.
-The pressure does not change the sign of them.
-We are not aware of any ab initio calculation for this exchange interaction.
+Consistent with a very recent experiment \cite{PhysRevLett.133.156702}, our calculations indicate a direction-dependent spin exchange interaction of $J_{10}$, i.e., $|J_{10,a} - J_{10,b}| \neq 0$.
+Such a direction dependence of exchange interactions, arising from the crystal geometry, leads to the nonrelativistic chiral split of magnon bands in antiferromagnets; see the magnon dispersions in the following.
+Furthermore, in agreement with the experiment finding, we find that $J_{10,a}$ exhibits an AFM-type sign while $J_{10,b}$ shows an FM-type sign.
+We find that while applying the pressure cannot change the sign of them, their difference is enhanced and thus the chiral splitting of magnon bands is increased.
+We are not aware of any previous \emph{ab initio} study of direction-dependent Heisenberg spin exchange interactions in $\alpha$-MnTe that leads to the chiral splitting of magnon bands.

-\emph{Magnon dispersion and magnetic susceptibility--} Finding Heisenberg exchange interactions, see Table~\ref{tableI}, we are able to compute magnon dispersion under both ambient conditions and under pressure as well as magnetic ground state and magnetic susceptibility.
+\emph{Magnon dispersion and magnetic susceptibility--} Finding normalized Heisenberg exchange interactions, see Table~\ref{tableI}, we are able to compute magnon dispersion under both ambient conditions and under pressure as well as magnetic ground state and magnetic susceptibility.
 We use the following minimal spin Hamiltonian to describe the spin interactions in $\alpha$-MnTe,